EarthScope/ispaq/README.md

 arguments for running metrics:
   -P PREFERENCES_FILE, --preferences-file PREFERENCES_FILE
-                                   path to preference file, default=./preference_files/default.txt -M METRICS, --metrics METRICS    metrics alias as defined in preference file or metric name, required -S STATIONS, --stations STATIONS
+                                   path to preference file, default=./preference_files/default.txt -M METRICS, --metrics METRICS    single Metrics alias as defined in preference file, or one or more metrics names in a comma-separated list, required -S STATIONS, --stations STATIONS
+                                   single Stations_SNCLs alias as defined in preference file, or one or more SNCL[Q] in a comma-separted list, required
+                                   note: use of quotation marks may be required when wildcarding on the command line
-                                   stations alias as defined in preference file or station SNCL, required --starttime STARTTIME            starttime in ObsPy UTCDateTime format, required for webservice requests and defaults to earliest data file for local data
+  --starttime STARTTIME            starttime in ObsPy UTCDateTime format, required for webservice requests
+                                   and defaults to earliest data file for local data
                                    examples: YYYY-MM-DD, YYYYMMDD, YYYY-DDD, YYYYDDD[THH:MM:SS]